top of page

 • Jan 25

+OK, confession time.
 I’ve been holding out on y’all about yet another hobby I accidentally turned into income.
-(At this point, I don’t even call it a side hustle—it’s more like creative muscle memory.)
+At this point, I don’t even call it a side hustle—it’s more like creative muscle memory.
 For a while now, I’ve been quietly creating sound bites, jingles, and mini music moments for social media creators.
 You know the ones—the catchy, loop-able, “wait, what song is this?” type of audio that lives rent-free in your head and boosts engagement like magic.

 This album is: